escowles/recipes/_posts/2024-06-18-garlic-chicken-standwiches.md

 last_modified_at:
 category: main
 tags: chicken meat sandwiches
-status: draft
+status: confirmed
 ---

 1 tbsp. olive oil
-10 cloves garlic
+8 cloves garlic
 * heat oil in a large skillet and cook garlic 3-5 minutes, taking care not to burn
 * remove garlic to a small bowl